-The poorest of the poor, misunderstood by conventional banks, do not normally have access to bank loans at low rates on interest.
-When they can borrow, it is from local money-lenders whom they often cannot repay in full.
+The poorest of the poor, who are misunderstood by conventional banks, do not normally have access to bank loans at low interest rates.
+When they can borrow, it is from local moneylenders, whom they often cannot repay in full.
 This downward spiral of indebtedness casts them cruelly into even more abject poverty.

-Antenna Microcredit Network is a savings and microcredit programme operating in the State of Tamil Nadu in India, with support from Antenna Technologies in Geneva.
-The programme has been led by our partner Antenna Trust since 2006.
-The objective of AMCN is to create a more efficient microcredit facilitation model ensuring greater benefits for the poorest of the poor.
-It also aims to promote the importance of a proper nutrition and spirulina as a source of nutrients.
+The Antenna Microcredit Network is a savings and microcredit programme operating in the state of Tamil Nadu in India, with support from Antenna Technologies in Geneva.
+The programme has been led by our partner, the Antenna Trust, since 2006.
+The objective of AMCN is to create a more efficient microcredit facilitation model, ensuring greater benefits for the poorest of the poor.
+It also aims to promote the importance of proper nutrition and spirulina as a source of nutrients.